jtremback/universal-state-channels/lifecycle.md

 ## Daemon

 The usc daemon checks with the judge of every channel every once in a while.
 If it finds that an update tx has been posted, it calls peer/caller/check_final_update_tx

+When a peer sends an update tx to the judge, the judge appends it to the UpdateTxs array and sets the ClosingTime if it isn't already set.

+When a judge caller checks in and sees that there is a channel with a ClosingTime + HoldPeriod that is earlier than the current time, they can run their verification code on the UpdateTxs array and the FollowOnTxs array and close the channel if desired.
+If the UpdateTx with the highest SequenceNumber is not valid the judge caller is able to check an earlier one, or not.